BMDarkLight/Nexa-Old/README.md

 Gen-AI for Organizations.
 Streamline all workflows across messenger, workspaces, and organizational systems in one place, and make them smart using AI.

+## What is this?

+This is the source code of old Nexa codebase's latest version.

+This codebase is not now active in the Nexa AI and is under MIT Open Source License, feel free to use the codebase.

 ---

 ## Project Overview